Vasculitis in children

 • Numbness or weakness

-How is Vasculitis diagnosed?
+How is vasculitis in children diagnosed?

 There are several tests to diagnose vasculitis in children.
 A doctor will go over your child's medical history and perform a physical exam.
-Your healthcare provider may also perform one or more of the following tests:

 • Blood tests